Outdoor speakers system planning guide

 Our in-wall speaker cables can be buried, but it’s probably best practice to run buried cable through a hard plastic conduit, so you don’t cut it with a shovel.
 This also keeps the wire protected from rodents.

 A PVC conduit gives you extra protection from lawn mowers, gardening tools, and critters.

 Multi-channel amps deliver a lot of power, and they give you separate volume control for each area.
 You might want your music loud by the pool and softer near the grill.
 Or vice-versa.

 A 70-volt commercial-grade amp can drive many more speakers than a comparably priced residential-grade amp.
 It’s easy to add speakers later on.
 And you’ll need much less wire.

-Cost savings can be substantial with 70-volt systems, but system planning is more complicated.
+Cost savings can be substantial with 70-volt systems, but system planning is more complicated, and you may sacrifice a little sound quality.
 You’ll definitely want to contact an Advisor if you’re curious about this approach.

 Volume control options

 Sonos and other wireless audio systems let you control volume from your phone.
 But what if you’re on a call or your wireless network drops out?
 Separate, weatherproof volume controls come in handy, especially in pool areas near water, where you might not want your phone.

 Separate volume controls let you turn your music up or down while you're outside — even while your phone is in use.